 In accordance with the partnership agreement, in a period in which a net loss is reported, the general partner and limited partners' share of the pro forma net loss of the partnership is allocated between the general partner and holders of the common and subordinated units on the basis of their relative ownership interests.
 For the year ended December 31, 2006, 98% of the partnership's pro forma net loss is allocated to the limited partners with 2% allocated to the general partner.
-The limited partners' share of the net loss of the partnership is allocated between the common units and subordinated units in accordance with their respective ownership interests, which are calculated by dividing the number of common units expected to be outstanding at the close of the Offering by the total number of limited partnership units outstanding.
+The limited partners' share of the net loss of the partnership is allocated between the common units and subordinated units in accordance with their respective ownership interests, which are calculated by dividing the number of common units expected to be outstanding at the close of the Offering by the total number of limited partnership units outstanding and by dividing the number of subordinated units expected to be outstanding at the close of the Offering by the total number of limited partnership units outstanding.
 For purposes of this calculation, an aggregate total of 161.8 million common units and subordinated units are assumed to have been outstanding since January 1, 2006.